Lady sings the bass...

 Bassist, composer, sidewoman, bandleader.

-For 15 years now, double bassist Caris Hermes has been igniting her luminous sound world full of references, ramifications and sensitive moods.
-Anything seems possible for her in the tension between swing, groove, straight ahead and subtle modern jazz.
+For 15 years now, bassist Caris Hermes has been unleashing her luminous world of sound full of references, ramifications and sensitive moods.
+Everything seems possible for her in the field of tension between swing, groove, straight ahead and subtle modern jazz.

-“I feel particularly at home – and most comfortable – in modern jazz and straight ahead.
-That’s just the music my heart beats for.”
+„I feel particularly at home – and also most comfortable – in modern jazz and straight ahead.
+That’s simply the music my heart beats for.“

-Caris Herms has long since established herself as a highly regarded, virtuoso sidewoman, impressing fellow players and audiences alike with her rhythmic and melodic diversity.
-In fact, her double bass has its very own voice: whether singing or humming sensitively, grooving soulfully or walking exuberantly, Caris Hermes celebrates the immense range of her instrument with delicate finesse.
-Her ability to transform complex musical visions of changing bandleaders makes her the preferred choice in her category in Germany.
+Caris Herms has long since established herself as a highly esteemed, virtuoso sidewoman who impresses both her fellow musicians and the audience with her rhythmic and melodic diversity.
+In fact, her double bass has a voice all of its own: whether singing or humming sensitively, grooving soulfully or walking exuberantly, Caris Hermes celebrates the immense range of her instrument with delicate sophistication.
+Her ability to transform the complex musical visions of changing bandleaders makes her the preferred choice in her category in Germany.

 John Goldsby.

-“I actually discovered a love of the double bass through John Goldsby.
-I studied upright bass with him as a youth, and he’s the reason I’m doing all this now in the first place.”
+„I actually discovered my love of the double bass through John Goldsby.
+I studied double bass with him in my youth, and he’s the reason why I’m doing all this now in the first place.“

-Caris Hermes studied at the Folkwang University of the Arts in Essen, Germany.
-There she completed the Jungstudium double bass with John Goldsby (WDR Big Band) from 2008 to 2011.
+Caris Hermes studied at the Folkwang University of the Arts in Essen.
+She completed her junior double bass studies there with John Goldsby (WDR Big Band) from 2008 to 2011.

-“Already during my time with John Goldsby I was at a workshop in Bielefeld, and that’s where I met Niklas Walter and Jakob Lüffe, so that was very early on.
-We then played together at the youth competition and went to the Landesjugendjazzorchester together.
-Soon we met Pascal Bartoszak and played a lot with him, too.”
+„During my time with John Goldsby, I was already at a workshop in Bielefeld, and that’s where I met Niklas Walter and Jakob Lüffe, so that was very early on.
+We then played together at the youth competition and went to the state youth jazz orchestra together.
+We soon got to know Pascal Bartoszak and also played a lot with him.“

-Caris Hermes has received several awards, including the WDR Jazz Award (2013), the Hästens Jazzaward (2016), the Sparda Jazzaward twice (Pascal Bartoszak Quartet, 2015/Charlotte Illinger Quartet,2017), and the Jazz@undesigned award with Unit 5 (2018).
-Since 2011, she has been featured on ten studio albums by both young and established jazz greats.
-As a sidewoman, more than 150 national and international shows per year fill her live portfolio to date.
+Caris Hermes has received several awards, including the WDR Jazz Prize with the Jjo NRW (2013), the Hästens Jazzaward (2016), twice the Sparda Jazzaward (Pascal Bartoszak Quartet, 2015/Charlotte Illinger Quartett, 2017) and the Jazz@undesigned prize with Unit 5 (2018).
+Since 2011, she has appeared on ten studio albums by both young and established jazz greats.
+As a sidewoman, her live portfolio still includes more than 150 national and international shows every year.

-“That subtlety, that groove – I’ve always felt comfortable in a straight-ahead environment.
-To this day, this is the jazz form that does something to me.
-There’s a lot of heart and soul in it, and it always shows me what my heart is for.”
+„This finesse, this groove – I have always felt comfortable in the straight-ahead environment.
+To this day, this is the form of jazz that does something to me.
+I put my heart and soul into it and it shows me again and again what my heart beats for.“

 Paul Heller & Martin Sasse.